oleksiisv/projector-l6/README.md

 **SPOFs:** At the service level, a SPOF for each service is it’s operability.
 To avoid such SPOF we need to keep each service within an autoscale group and keep tracking the instances’ health In case of any issues – launch new instances.

+**Bottlenecks:** For each service the bottleneck could be CPU load, using autoscaling groups and adding new instances may help to resolve them.

 ## Storage: